bchao1/Fun-with-MNIST/README.md

 I simply employed the fully connected network setting in the original paper.
 The output for the encoder network is linear activation since many distributions has infinite range.

 #### Results
 The encoder tries to fit a "triangle" and "donut" distribution.
-The results below show that the shape of the distribution is captures by the encoder.
+The results below show that the shape of the distribution is captured by the encoder.

 |Original|Reconstructed|Manifold|
 | ------ | ------------|--------|